-Be wary of a contractor who either tells you they can do the work for cheaper without a permit or asks you to obtain the permit.
+Be wary of choosing a contractor who tells you they can do the work cheaper without a permit, or asks you to obtain the permit.
 If the permits are missing or incorrect, you may not be able to have the renovation or repair inspected by the code enforcement officer.
 That can lead to problems getting your utilities reconnected or selling your home later.

 A good contractor knows the local codes and regulations – and the building or code enforcement office should know them.
-If you’re not sure to where to begin looking for a contractor, ask the building and code enforcement office for recommendations – they are inspecting the work of local contractors regularly.
+If you’re not sure to where to begin looking for a contractor, ask the building and code enforcement office for recommendations as they inspect local contractors’ work regularly.